-This way, they can purchase shares of the company in its home market, hold them, and then offer ADRs to US investors.
+This way, they can purchase company shares in its home market, hold them, and then offer ADRs to US investors.
 Even though ADR stocks are listed on the US exchanges like the NASDAQ, they are sold on the OTC markets.

 Sponsored ADRs vs Unsponsored ADRs

-Not every American Depository Receipt is equal though.
-A sponsored ADR is the more common way that these stocks are handled by banks.
+Not every American Depository Receipt is equal, though.
+A sponsored ADR is the more common way that banks handle these stocks.
 In this situation, a bank will issue the sponsored ADR on behalf of the foreign company.
 This means the foreign company retains control over the asset while the bank handles the transactions with investors in the US.

-Sponsored ADRs also need to comply with the SEC regulations as well as American accounting procedures.
-This last point is one that is currently under fire by foreign countries like China, but more on this a little later.
+Sponsored ADRs must also comply with the SEC regulations and American accounting procedures.
+This last point is under fire by foreign countries like China, but more on this later.

 Unsponsored ADRs are much less common.
-This is because these ADRs are mostly uninvolved and not related to the foreign company at all.
-There is a chance that multiple different banks will offer different unsponsored ADRs for the same company.
-This can obviously be confusing for American investors and can even affect the dividend amounts paid out.
+This is because these ADRs are mostly uninvolved and unrelated to the foreign company.
+There is a chance that multiple banks will offer different unsponsored ADRs for the same company.
+This is unclear for American investors and affects the dividend amounts paid out.
 Unsponsored ADRs trade exclusively over the counter, while sponsored ADRs are listed on the major exchanges.